mreid/markreidname-hakyll/work/index.markdown

 <div class="section">
 Publications
 ============
-I have [published][] in learning theory, boosting, transfer learning, reinforcement learning, data visualisation, and inductive logic programming.
+I have [published][] research in variety of areas including, most recently: learning theory, prediction markets, and boosting.
 A complete list is available at [my publications page][published].

 </div>